 Spousal maintenance is a responsibility you or your former partner might have to financially support the other person after separation or divorce.
 Spousal maintenance is not automatic and, in most cases, is only payable where one partner cannot reasonably support themselves and the other person has the capacity to pay maintenance.
-It can be a series of regular payments or it can be paid in one lump sum.
+It may be a series of regular payments or it can be paid in one lump sum.

 Court Order for Spousal Maintenance

 Parties to a marriage have the right to make an application for Spousal Maintenance (section 72 of the Family Law Act), and similar provisions enable parties to a de facto relationship to apply (section 90SE).
-When assessing an application for spousal maintenance, the court will take into account many factors outlined in section 75(2) which include:
+When assessing an application for spousal maintenance, the court will take into account numerous factors outlined in section 75(2) which include:

 - Income, property, debts and financial resources;

 - Children living with you or your former partner.

 Common situations that result in spousal maintenance include when a spouse: